ylepikhov/cutout-concept/README.md

 </html>
 ```

-After that we generate code in our favorite programming language.
+After that we generate code for our favorite programming language.